 - Only rice had a remunerative price set under MSP.

-The primary goal of the Agricultural Price Policy in India is to maintain a reasonable link between the prices of agricultural grains and nonfood grains, as well as between agricultural commodities so that the trade terms between these two areas of the economy do not deteriorate dramatically.
+The primary objective of the Agricultural Price Policy in India is to maintain a reasonable link between the prices of agricultural grains and nonfood grains, as well as between agricultural commodities so that the trade terms between these two areas of the economy do not deteriorate dramatically.